 This easy side offers irresistible flavor and textured that will have everyone asking for more!

 - Potatoes: I like to use baby yellow potatoes in this recipe.
-However, you could also use red or white potatoes or whatever potatoes you have on hand.
+However, you could also use red potatoes.
+In testing, I found that russets are too starchy and fingerlings were a little too fragile to hold up well on the griddle.
 Just make sure you use small potatoes so that they cook through.

 - Rosemary: Fresh rosemary is best, however, dried rosemary can be used if that's all you have.